I cannot overstate it: We must be smart mental healthcare consumers. Especially when it comes to ADHD medical treatment.

 Licensed physicians, physician’s assistants or nurse practitioners can prescribe medications.
 This person may serve as a coordinator to assist with the multiple therapies often needed, such as educational advocacy, counseling, parent training and social skill assistance.

-Parents should look for a physician who has a special interest and knowledge in dealing with ADHD individuals.
-This professional should be skilled in working closely with families to try the many and varied medical treatments that are available until the correct therapeutic response is attained.
-Members of CHADD chapters are an excellent resource for referrals to appropriate professionals.
+Look for a physician who has a special interest and knowledge in dealing with ADHD individuals.
+This professional should be skilled in working closely with individuals and families to try the many and varied medical treatments that are available until the correct therapeutic response is attained.

 Conducting Medical Trials